Ethyl acetoacetate

 The organic compound ethyl acetoacetate (EAA) is the ethyl ester of acetoacetic acid.
 It is a colorless liquid.
-It is widely used as a chemical intermediate in the production of a wide variety of compounds.
+It is used in the production of a variety of compounds.

 Preparation

 At large scale, ethyl acetoacetate is industrially produced by treatment of diketene with ethanol.

 The small scale preparation of ethyl acetoacetate is a classic laboratory procedure.
 It involves Claisen condensation of ethyl acetate.
 Two moles of ethyl acetate condense to form one mole each of ethyl acetoacetate and ethanol.

 Reactions

 Ethyl acetoacetate is subject to keto-enol tautomerism.
 In the neat liquid at 33 °C, the enol consists of 8% of the total.

 The enol is moderately acidic.
 Thus ethyl acetoacetate behaves similarly to acetylacetone: